 Every Christmas I wind up with odd remainders of wrapping paper that I hope will fit some gift but never does.
 I usually wind up rolling these scraps up and saving them for next year, when they are still too small to do any good.
-This year, it occurred to me to find a new use for the paper leftovers: Valentine’s Day decorations.
+This year, it occurred to me to create Valentine’s decor from my Christmas paper leftovers – here’s how.

 I started with my red polka dot wrapping paper, and cut a heart template, about 2″ tall.
 I used that to outline more hearts on the back of the wrapping paper scraps and cut them out.

 With a glue stick (I like Power Glue Stick), I attached the hearts to 4″ doilies.
 First, I made a banner, attaching the doilies by stringing red baker’s twine through the holes in the doilies.

 I used more of the doilies and twine to decorate bottles of soda.
 Just peel off the soda labels; the remaining adhesive is plenty to hold the doily loosely in place.
 Then wrap the twine around the bottle three times and tie it in a bow.